PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Electronics Make the Difference

-South Carolina's offshore structure makes quality electronics essential.
-My Garmin Livescope setup revolutionized how I fish brush piles and standing timber.
-For kayak anglers, even a basic unit showing depth and structure helps locate productive water.
+South Carolina's offshore structure makes quality electronics essential for consistent success.
+Modern forward-facing sonar revolutionizes how anglers fish brush piles and standing timber.
+Even basic depth finders help locate productive water and avoid unproductive areas.

 Seasonal Patterns: When to Fish Each Lake?